Japan (2023 film): Casting

 In February 2022, reports claimed that Vijay Sethupathi was approached to play the antagonist role.
 In June, Prabhu stated that they not had approached the actor.
 Karthi reportedly underwent immerse training for the film.
 In early-September, Sunil was reported to be a part of the cast.
 In November, Rashmika Mandanna was reported to play the lead female role, alongside Karthi for the second time after Sulthan (2021), but it turned to be false.

 Filming

 Principal photography commenced on 8 November 2022, with the first schedule in Thoothukudi.
 The schedule concluded in mid-December.
 The second schedule in Chennai started a week after the first concluded.
 Filming wrapped in late-June 2023.

 Release

 Theatrical

-Japan was released on 10 November 2023, coinciding the week of Diwali, clashing with Jigarthanda DoubleX.
+Japan was released on 10 November 2023, during the week of Diwali.

 Home media

 The digital rights were sold to Netflix, while the satellite rights were sold to Star Vijay.

 Reception

 Japan was heavily panned by critics and audience.

 Deccan Herald gave 3/5 stars and wrote "Celebrating the silver jubilee in Karthi's filmography, 'Japan' stands as an indelible project.
 Despite a few shortcomings in providing closure to supporting characters, the overall narrative still manages to keep the audience engaged."
 M. Suganth of The Times of India gave 2.5/5 stars and wrote "Despite such an idea looking good at the script level, they never hold us as they unfold on screen."

 Navein Darshan of Cinema Express gave 2/5 stars and wrote "Japan is Rajumurugan's weakest writing to date.
 This is a rude shock as his recently celebrated directorial Lalagunda Bommaigal, for Modern Love Chennai is still fresh in our minds for its novelty and wholesomeness."
 P. Sangeetha of OTTplay gave 2/5 stars and wrote "Karthi's 25th film Japan barely entertains and ends up as a damp squib.The Raju Murugan film is a complete misfire on all aspects."
 Priyanka Sundar of Firstpost gave 1.5/5 stars and wrote "Japan is anything but a well-made film despite the stunning cast and some beautiful visuals."
 Janani K of India Today gave 1.5/5 stars and wrote "Japan' is a completely underwhelming watch and does not add any value to Karthi's filmography."

 Srinivasa Ramanujam of The Hindu wrote "Director Raju Murugan's 'Japan' starring Karthi suffers from poor execution of its core ideas."
 Harshini S V of Film Companion wrote "The story is predictable and the characters remain one-dimensional, but if you buy into the film's silliness, there's some fun to be had."